AutodeskGames/stingray-docs/source/interactive_help/importing_assets/level_sync/level_sync_tag_assets.md

 4. Click **Apply and Close**.

-5. Send your assets to your DCC tool.
+5. Send your assets from your DCC tool.
 See ~{ Send assets from Maya and Maya LT with Level Sync }~ or ~{ Send assets from 3ds Max with Level Sync }~.

 	>	**Note:** Tagging respects instancing.
 During tagging, the name of the first instance is used as the **Asset Name**, and all instances receive the same tag.